 The jam mixture will be ready when the liquid in it thickens slightly and gets syrupy.
 Because it is hot, it will not be thick like regular jam.
 As it cools it should thicken.

-3 Pour the hot jam into a jar.
+3 Pour into jar, let cool, then chill: Pour the hot jam into a jar.
 Let cool to room temperature then store in the refrigerator.

 If the jam is too loose and watery even after it has chilled, it may need to be microwaved for several minutes longer.